subhayansg/DataMart/README.md

-# DataMart
+# data-mart
-This is an end to end project on creating a data-mart
+This is a repo for the end to end data pipeline used for a data-mart